silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/index.md

+summary: An overview of the steps involved in delivering a SilverStripe web page.

 # Execution Pipeline

 ## Introduction

 This page documents all the steps from an URL request to the delivered page.

 ## .htaccess and RewriteRule

 Silverstripe uses **[mod_rewrite](http://httpd.apache.org/docs/2.0/mod/mod_rewrite.html)** to deal with page requests.
 So instead of having your normal everyday `index.php` file which tells all, you need to look elsewhere.

 The basic .htaccess file after installing SilverStripe looks like this: